 Eddie Ball Memorial Scholarship

 The friends and family of E.B.
 Ball of Eudora, Arkansas, founded a scholarship in memory of Eddie Ball, who was killed in an automobile accident in 1984 during his sophomore year of medical school.
 The scholarship is awarded annually to a member of the sophomore class who excelled academically during his or her freshman year of medical school and who demonstrates a willingness to serve others.
 The student must exemplify “diligence in the pursuit of becoming a humane and compassionate physician” in keeping with the wishes of the Ball family.
-The inaugural award was presented in 1985 to Richard Lochola of Mena.
+The inaugural award was presented in 1985.

 Barton Foundation Scholarship

 The income from an endowment given to the College of Medicine in 1964 by Mrs. T.H.
 Barton of El Dorado is used to recognize students based on their previous year’s academic performance.
 Barton Scholarships are given each year to rising sophomores, juniors and seniors who completed the prior year of medical school with a 4.0 GPA.
 The Barton Foundation Scholarships are among the oldest and most prestigious awards offered by the College of Medicine.
 Since its creation in 1964, approximately 1000 students have received a total of 1.8 million dollars in Barton Foundation Scholarships.